-Every spring, Whistler Blackcomb opens for sightseeing after taking a short pause to service the gondolas and lifts that have been running hard all winter.
+Every summer, Whistler Blackcomb opens for sightseeing after taking a short pause to service the gondolas and lifts that have been running hard all winter.
 As you plan for your sightseeing trip be sure to check the hours of operation page to make sure you know what’s happening on Whistler Blackcomb before you book.

 This unique sightseeing experience won’t last long, so check out these tips and get up to Whistler to see the snow walls for yourself before they’re gone.

 The best advice I can give you when dealing with snow and hot weather is the sooner the better.
 The exact date varies by year and they’re usually announced on Whistler Blackcomb’s social channels as well as Whistler.com’s PEAK 2 PEAK page.
 The walls will get smaller every day with the late spring and summer heat, so if this experience is on your bucket list get up there as soon as it opens!

 Access to the snow walls is included in the Summer Sightsee 360 Experience Ticket.
 You can buy tickets for just the day, the full season (opt for this if you’re planning on doing more than one day as it’s cheaper), or use an Epic Pass for access (it must be a 2023/24 pass).